-Prague is the largest city heritage zone in the world, proudly represented by the world's largest castle complex – the Prague Castle (Pražský hrad).
-Thousands and thousands of people stand in front of the world-famous Astronomical Clock (Orloj) at the Old Town Square (Staroměstské náměstí), waiting for the hour.
-The Charles Bridge (Karlův most) – the most beautiful, hundreds years old stone bridge still carries crowds of excited tourists.
+Prague is the most significant city heritage zone in the world, proudly represented by the world's largest castle complex – the Prague Castle (Pražský hrad).
+Thousands and thousands of people stand in front of the world-famous Prague Astronomical Clock (Orloj) at the Old Town Square (Staroměstské náměstí), waiting for the hour.
+The Charles Bridge (Karlův most) – the most beautiful, hundreds of years old stone bridge still carries crowds of excited tourists.
 More tourist information about the mentioned monuments can be found on a separate page about must see in Prague.
 Prague is very similar to Paris (check out our helpful article about where to stay in Paris), so you can expect a lot of historical places, cafes, museums and fantastic architecture.

 Prague is famous not only for its historical monuments.
-The city centre is full of various restaurants, stylish pubs, modern cafés, music clubs and also theatres, museums and galleries.
-Do you love classical music, jazz, rock or modern music?
-Are you a fan of opera, ballet and drama or do you like to wander among famous paintings?
+The city center is full of various restaurants, stylish pubs, modern cafés, music clubs and also theatres, museums, and galleries.
+Do you love classical music, jazz, rock or contemporary music?
+Are you a fan of opera, ballet, and drama or do you like to wander among famous paintings?
 Prague offers a variety of cultural events and unforgettable experiences that come with them.

 Prague is said to be the most tolerant city in the world.
 It is not easy to come across a person born in Prague as people from all over the Czech Republic and the world live here.
 Foreigners love Prague because it welcomes them with open arms and without prejudice.
 People come to Prague to study, work and most of all to have fun.
 Because Prague has a big heart.

-Affordable prices are one of the indisputable advantages of Prague.
+Affordable prices are one of the particular advantages of Prague.
 Accommodation options are more than diverse.
-If you are looking for cheaper accommodation, you will find a wide choice of nice hotels, hostels and motels.
+If you are looking for cheaper accommodation, you will find a wide choice of beautiful hotels, hostels, and motels.
 However, you can also go to luxury hotels.
 There is very nice price checker with Prague and New York: https://www.numbeo.com/cost-of-living/in/Prague

 When compared to other European cities, Prague is smaller.
-Still it has its “travel and transport” specifics that are good to know.
-Thanks to our practical information your wandering through Prague will be easier, comfortable and completely stress free.
+Still, it has its “travel and transport” specifics that are good to know.
+Thanks to our practical information you're wandering through Prague will be more comfortable and completely stress-free.

 The Czech Republic is a member of the European Union and also a part of the Schengen Area.
 Travelling is thus very easy for the member state citizens who don’t have to present their passports or ID cards when crossing borders.

-Tourists from neighbouring countries often use their own cars.
+Tourists from neighboring countries often use their cars.
 Thanks to a dense road and motorway network Prague is easily accessible.
 Of course, you can also travel by train or by bus.
 Prague has a very modern Main train station and bus station.
-Both stations are located in the city centre and from here you will conveniently get to any spot in Prague.
+Both positions are located in the city center, and from here you will conveniently get to any spot in Prague.

-The transport in the city is provided by a network of public transport – buses, trams and metro.
-The dense public transport network secures transportation in Prague 24/7.Metro operates daily from 4 a.m. to 12 a.m. and at night transport is provided by special night buses and trams.
+The transport in the city is provided by a network of public transport – buses, trams, and metro.
+The dense public transport network secures transportation in Prague 24/7.Metro operates daily from 4 a.m. to 12 a.m. and at night transport is provided by individual night buses and trams.

-For travelling around Prague you can also use the personal taxi service cars.
+For travellng around Prague, you can also use the personal taxi service cars.
 There are maximum prices set by the government to protect the clients.

 The fares are as follows:

 There are tens of taxi service operators in Prague with different quality and colour of cars.
 You can use them throughout the day and night.
-For your own safety it is recommended to call for a taxi and not pick one in the street.
+For your safety, it is recommended to call for a taxi and not pick one in the street.

 The taxis use a special parking place, the so-called Fair Place, marked with yellow TAXI signs and an orange hand with a thumb up.
 The operators of these parking places guarantee safe journeys, professional drivers and fair prices.

 Prague is a popular tourist destination all year round.
-However, the most tourists traditionally visit the city in July, August and September.
-The spring months are a good time to visit, too.
+However, the most tourists traditionally visit the city in July, August, and September.
+The spring months are an excellent time to visit, too.
 And if you want to save money, spring and autumn are the best months for it.
-And as a bonus, the weather is usually pleasant and the city is not crowded with tourists as in the summer.
+And as a bonus, the weather is usually pleasant, and the city is not crowded with tourists as in the summer.

 Prague and the Czech Republic are situated in the middle of Central Europe.
-The average yearly temperatures are between 5.5 and 9 °C. The coldest months of the year are January, February and December, when the average temperatures in Prague are around -0.5 °C. On the other hand, the hottest months are July and August, with the average temperatures between 25 - 30°C during the day (86 °F).
+The average yearly temperatures are about 10 °C (50 °F).
+The coldest months of the year are January, February, and December when the average temperatures in Prague are around -0.5 °C (32 °F).
+On the other hand, hottest months are July and August, with the average temperatures between 25 - 30°C during the day (86 °F).

 The currency in the Czech Republic is the Czech crown (koruna or short format like USD is CZK, and sign like $ is Kč).
-The exchange rate changes slightly throughout the year but the fluctuation is not significant.
+The exchange rate changes slightly throughout the year, but the fluctuation is not significant.